cheney2cq/cs244-pa3/README.md

 Running the experiment on Amazon EC2
 ------------------------------------
-This experiment is published on Amazon EC2 under CS244-Spr14-MPTCP-Trusty.
+This experiment is published on Amazon EC2 (Oregon) under `CS244-Spr14-MPTCP-Trusty`.
 We used a c3.large instance - results may vary depending on the instance.

 Running the experiment is simple - in the pa3 directory, simply do